 The Sharpty umbrella is certainly interesting.
 We like the two-tone color scheme with the inner fabric contrasting the outer, as well as the decorative and functional air vents in the inner lining fabric.
 Otherwise, the umbrella looked a little funny in our opinion with the cumbersome and bulky circular handle.
 The bright red open-and-close button also didn't add much to the style.

-At almost $21, the Sharpty is not our top pick for value.
+The Sharpty is not our top pick for value, despite its low price.
 It is bulky, awkward, not very versatile, and designed in a way that does not inspire confidence in its long term durability.
-There are numerous umbrellas for half the price that perform better than this one.
+There are numerous umbrellas for the price that perform better than this one.

 The Sharpty is an intriguing take on the classic umbrella.
 Many of the features that catch our attention end up being gimmicky or awkward.
 The circular handle is difficult to hold, and the inverted design makes the umbrella challenging to stow without snagging.
 Overall, if you really just want something that is goofy, different, and specifically deploys sooner as you exit the car, this might be a fun option for you, but we doubt this will be a functional choice for all your umbrella needs.